Understanding Vaginal Discharge: Causes and Treatment

 Abnormal vaginal discharge can be treated with the help of simple home remedies:

 Tea tree oil is known for its antifungal properties.
 A review of the research on this essential oil confirmed its ability to kill a variety of yeasts and fungi.
-Tea tree is an essential oil and must be mixed with a carrier oil.
+Tea tree is a crucial oil and must be mixed with a carrier oil.

 Yogurt is a natural probiotic, which means it contains a lot of healthy bacteria.
 Eating yogurt can help bring healthy bacteria back into the body.
 This helps establish a balanced vaginal environment and could help fight bad bacteria.
 To get the full benefits, eat one serving of yogurt every day.

-Coconut oil has antifungal properties to fight fungal yeast.
-And raw organic coconut oil can be applied internally or externally to relieve symptoms.
+Coconut oil has antifungal properties that fight fungal yeast.
+Raw organic coconut oil can be applied internally or externally to relieve symptoms.
 Heated coconut oil can also be used as a carrier oil for more powerful antifungal essential oils, including tea tree oil or oregano oil.

 After using the bathroom, always wipe from front to back to prevent bacteria from spreading from the anus to the vagina.